-Name & Location Of Residence Current Positions & Offices Held Principal Occupations During Past Five Years No. of Common Shares No. of Common Share Options Arthur S. Millholland Calgary, Alberta Canada Director, President and Chief Executive Officer Director since August 14, 2009 The President and CEO of the Corporation since August 2009.
+Name & Location Of Residence Current Positions & Offices Held Principal Occupations During Past Five Years No. of Common Shares No. of Common Share Options Arthur S. Millholland Calgary, Alberta Canada Director, President and Chief Executive Officer Director since August 14, 2009 Mr. Millholland has been the President and CEO of the Company since August 2009.
 Prior thereto, Mr. Millholland was a Director and the President and CEO of Oilexco Incorporated from 1994 until July 2009.
-Mr. Millholland was a member of the Board of Directors of Rupert Resources Ltd. from March 2014 to December 2017.
-He has been a Professional Geologist for over 36 years.
+He has been a Professional Geologist for over 38 years.
 Mr. Millholland has worked in a variety of regions including the UK North Sea, Canada, the Gulf of Mexico, the United States, South America, and West and North Africa.
-He is a member of the American Association of Petroleum Geologists.
-He is a graduate of the University of Waterloo where he obtained an Honours Bachelor of Science degree in Earth Science.
-2,346,016 5,332,988 Massimo C. Carello London, United Kingdom Director since September 29, 2009 Mr. Carello has over 40 years of international senior management and board level experience and in the past ten years has operated as an independent businessman providing services as a consultant and managing his own 95,479 1,067,396
+He is a member of the American Association of Petroleum Geologists and a graduate of the University of Waterloo where he obtained an Honours Bachelor of Science degree in Earth Science.
+3,346,016 5,172,988 Massimo C. Carello London, United Kingdom Director since September 29, 2009 Mr. Carello has over 40 years of international senior management and board level experience who in the past ten years has operated as an independent businessman providing services as a consultant and managing his own investment portfolio.
+Mr. Carello is the Chair of the Company's Compensation Committee.
+Mr. Carello was a 95,479 1,022,396